 Discussing the matters relating to the role of hydrogen, PV and wind farm technologies in Europe's future energy mix was the main objective of the debate organised by Euractiv in cooperation with the Polish Electricity Association (PKEE).
 The meeting, attended by the European Union officials and the representatives of energy sector associations took place on the 16 of March 2021.

 Adam Guibourgé-Czetwertyński, Deputy Minister of Climate and Environment who opened the event, emphasised that one of the priorities of Poland's energy policy is to build a zero-emissions energy system by 2030 of comparable size to the one today, relying mostly on renewables and nuclear.
 The minister also mentioned that in January, the Ministry of Climate and Environment has published the draft “Polish Hydrogen Strategy until 2030 with an Outlook until 2040” - The draft sets out objectives and activities for the development of national competencies and technologies with the objective of building a low-carbon hydrogen economy.
-These objectives refer to three areas, which can benefit from the development of hydrogen technologies: energy, transport and industry - he noted.
+These objectives refer to three areas, which can benefit from the development of hydrogen technologies: energy, transport and industry - he noted. - he added.

 During the high-level panel, its participants - Paula Pinho, Head of Unit Renewables and Energy System Integration Policy, DG ENER, European Commission; Hildegard Bentele MEP, ITRE Committee Member, European Parliament; Barbara Mariani, Senior Policy Officer for Climate, EEB; Kristian Ruby, Secretary General, Eurelectric and Paweł Poneta, Executive Director for Research and Innovation, TAURON - discussed how to scale up the technologies to reduce costs and allow wider deployment of renewable energy sources, such as hydrogen.
 Moreover, the debate focused on the upcoming review of the EU's renewable energy and energy efficiency directives in June 2021.